jbower493/manual_micro_frontends/blog_post.md

 Also note that we added a link to `/` in the tanstack router.
 When we click this link, it will route us out of the online store MFE, and back into the host application.

-Finally, we need to change the id of the element that we mount the react app inside of, to match the id of the div we created in the host app's index.html for mounting the Online Store MFE.
+Finally, we need to change the id of the element that we mount the react app inside of, to match the id of the div with `id="onlineShopRoot"` we created in the host app's `/online-shop` route, for mounting the Online Shop MFE.
 And also change the id of the mount div in the online store's index.html, so it can mount correctly when running independently.

 ```
 // onlineShop/src/main.jsx